just-the-docs/just-the-docs/docs/typesOfQuestions.md

   For information on how to select a question type, go to step 2 in the "Creating And Setting Up A Question".

 ## 1 - Short Answers and Paragraph
-  These question types allow people to write answers instead of choosing from pre-set options.
+  These question types allow people to input answers instead of choosing from pre-set options.

 #### Short Answers
   This option is suitable for written responses in a few words.